-Kekova Island (aka Caravola) is located close to Demre (Lycian town of Myra) district, in the Antalya province.
+Kekova Island (aka Caravola) is located close to Demre (Lycian town of Myra) in Antalya Province (southwestern Turkey).
 It faces the villages of Ucagız (ancient Teimioussa) and Kalekoy (ancient Simena) on mainland Turkey.

-- Following the Italian occupation of Kastelorizo, Kekova (at that time temporarily inhabited in summer due to wood harvest) was disputed between Turkey and Italy.
-The 1932 Convention between the two countries assigned it to Turkey.
+- Following the Italian occupation of Kastellorizo Island (Greece), Kekova (was disputed between Turkey and Italy.
+The 1932 Convention assigned it to Turkey.

-- On the island's northern side there are partly sunken ruins of Dolikisthe (Dolchiste) - an ancient town that was destroyed by an earthquake in the 2nd century AD.
-Rebuilt and flourishing during the Byzantine Empire (330-1453, the town was finally abandoned due to Arab incursions.
-Tersane ("dockyard") as its bay was the spot of ancient city Xera and dockyard, featuring the ruins of a Byzantine church (northwest).
+- On the island's northern side there are partly sunken ruins of Dolikisthe (Dolchiste) - an ancient town that was destroyed by earthquake in the 2nd century.
+Rebuilt and flourishing during the Byzantine Empire (330-1453), the town was finally abandoned due to Arab incursions.

-- In January 1990, Kekova was declared a specially protected area.
+- In January 1990, Kekova was declared a protected area.

 The Kekova Island cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
 By zooming-out you can see other cruise ship ports located near Kekova Island, Turkey.